 Full episode 481: This Week Act Five Cairo, Egypt ByNancy Updike It's been a tumultuous week of protests and demonstrations in Egypt.
 Nancy Updike talks to two Egyptian men whose ideologies are completely opposite, except one thing unites them: Their anger at the United States.
-(6 minutes) More in PoliticsView all 649: It's My Party and I'll Try If I Want To June 22, 2018 Act One When Jeff Beals learned who was going to run in the Democratic primary for NY-19, he was disappointed.
-649: It's My Party and I'll Try If I Want To June 22, 2018 Act Two Beals is running against six other candidates, many of whom say they, too, are progressive.
-645: My Effing First Amendment May 4, 2018 Round Two: The Fiasca in Nebraska The brawl on the mall of the University of Nebraska turns into a fiasco at the state capitol, as legislators try to step in and dictate what should happen at the university.
-(16 1/2 minutes) More by Nancy UpdikeView all 609: It’s Working Out Very Nicely Feb.
+(6 minutes) More in PoliticsView all 658: The Unhappy Deciders Oct.
+5, 2018 Act One: Judge Zoe Chace gives us a peek at what Senator Jeff Flake was up to in the days before and after deciding to delay Judge Kavanaugh's confirmation vote.
+656: Let Me Count the Ways Sept.
+14, 2018 Act Two: Kitchen Sink All the little and not-so-little ways the Trump administration is tightening its scrutiny of immigrants.
+656: Let Me Count the Ways Sept.
+14, 2018 Act Three: The Terminators A bunch of government emails recently came out as part of a class-action lawsuit.
+More by Nancy UpdikeView all 653: Crime Scene Aug.
+3, 2018 Act One: Grime Scene Reporter Nancy Updike spends two days with Neal Smither, who cleans up crime scenes for a living, and comes away wanting to open his Los Angeles franchise, despite the gore — or maybe because of it.
+609: It’s Working Out Very Nicely Feb.
 3, 2017 Act Three: Statement of Purpose There is one line in the executive order that justifies its existence.
 607: Didn’t We Solve This One?
 Jan.
 6, 2017 Act One: Good Things Come to Those Who Wait.
 But Not Always.
 An Iraqi translator named Sarah has been trying to get to the U.S. for eight years.
-607: Didn’t We Solve This One?
-Jan.
-6, 2017 Act Two: He’s Making a List Nancy returns with a story that explains the origins of the special visa program for interpreters.